MARAM leading alignment training for organisational leaders

 The language of ‘alignment’ supports the flexibility required for organisations to start from any point along the alignment scale, moving from positions of little to no alignment to positions of higher alignment over time.
 This approach to implementation is known as a ‘maturity model’.
 Under this model, organisations do not need to commence using the risk assessment tools and practice guidelines straight away.
 Instead, organisations are encouraged to identify which parts of their practice can be brought into alignment with the MARAM, and which segments of their organisation will require ongoing alignment work.

-MARAM Leading Alignment training is available for enrollment now.
-View upcoming training dates
+MARAM Leading Alignment training is available for enrolment now.
+Visit the DVRCV Training website to view all courses.

 This article features in the April 2019 edition of The Advocate.